Searching ...

 Greenwood County Job Market

-Greenwood’s top employers based on their size include, but are not limited to, Ascend Performance Materials, Capsugel Manufacturing, Colgate-Palmolive Company, Eaton Corporation, Fujifilm Manufacturing, Greenwood Mills, Lander University, Velux Greenwood, and Wesley Commons.
+Greenwood’s top employers based on their size include but are not limited to, Ascend Performance Materials, Capsugel Manufacturing, Colgate-Palmolive Company, Eaton Corporation, Fujifilm Manufacturing, Greenwood Mills, Lander University, Velux Greenwood, and Wesley Commons.

-A Greenwood County Community profile projected that the job market would increase by 6.7% from 2016 to 2026.
+A Greenwood County Community profile projected that the job market would increase 6.7% from 2016 to 2026.
 The industries with the most anticipated growth were:

-• Transportation and warehousing.
+• Transportation and warehousing

-• Administrative and support roles.
+• Administrative and support roles

-• Real estate and leasing.
+• Real estate and leasing

-• Enterprise management.
+• Enterprise management

-Greenwood County Real Estate Market
+Greenwood County South Carolina Real Estate Market

 Greenwood County real estate offers a selection of small-town living and rural estates.